acenet-arc/cloud_from_a_to_z/_episodes/the-cloud.md

 <img src="../fig/os-screens/Overview.png" alt="OpenStack Dashboard Overview" style="width: 100%;"/>

 This panel shows you an overview (go figure) of your current project's usage and quota on OpenStack.
 An OpenStack user can be associated with multiple projects each project has their own quota and a project can have multiple users.
 Your project's OpenStack quota dictates the maximum number of VM instances, [**VCPU**](../reference#vcpu)s, RAM, Floating IPs, Security Groups, Volumes, and Volume/Snapshot Storage you may use within that project.
+The units for RAM and Volume storage are in GB if no unit is displayed.
 To increase the quota of a project you need to apply to a [RAC](https://www.computecanada.ca/research-portal/accessing-resources/resource-allocation-competitions/) or [RAS](https://www.computecanada.ca/research-portal/accessing-resources/rapid-access-service/#cloud) as mentioned above.

 In the top right corner you have access to account settings and the sign out link.
 At the top is the current active project.
 You are likely only a member of one project, but you can potentially be a member of many projects and this drop down menu allows you to choose the project you are actively working on.